Prepare, Be Responsible, and Work With the Program

 What happens to the credit if a student is evacuated or departs from a program prior to completing the term?

 Michigan Tech works closely with institutional partners regarding course completion and fulfillment of academic objectives.
-Students will be able to work with our Dean of Students office and Pavlis Honors College study abroad office to have exams proctored on campus or offered online in order to fulfill unmet course expectations abroad.
+Students will be able to work with our Dean of Students office and the Study Away and Abroad office to have exams proctored on campus or offered online in order to fulfill unmet course expectations abroad.
 In most instances, full or partial credit can be negotiated.

 What roles do Michigan Tech, the host institution, and/or program providers have in an emergency response situation?